-CFO An officer of a municipality designated by Municipal Manager to be administratively in charge of the budgetary and treasury functions Current Current and existing obligations which are due and payable within the Liabilities subsequent twelve months including but not limited to Creditors Bank Overdrafts and Short term portion of the long-term liabilities Investments In relation to funds of a municipality, means; preserving those funds not immediately required for the defraying of expenses and invested at approved financial institutions Municipal Manager A person appointed in terms of section 54Aof the Municipality Systems Act, 1998 (Act 117 of 1998) as the head of municipality administration.
-Municipal Stock Stock certificate issued by the municipality as a proof of a long-term fixed period loan of which the capital is repayable at the end of the period.
+CFO an officer of a municipality designated by Municipal Manager to be administratively in charge of the budgetary and treasury functions Current Liabilities Current and existing obligations which are due and payable within the subsequent twelve months including but not limited to • Creditors Bank Overdrafts and Short term portion of the long term liabilities Investments in relation to funds of a municipality, means; preserving those funds not immediately required for the defraying of expenses and invested at approved financial institutions a person appointed in terms of section 83 of the Municipality Structures Act, 1998 (Act 117 of 1998) as the head of municipality administration;.
+Municipal Stock stock certificate issued by the municipality as a proof of a long-term fixed period loan of which the capital is repayable at the end of the period.
 Interest is payable at predetermined intervals at a fixed rate.
-Negotiable A loan certificate that is tradable on the capital market.
-Certificate Current asset An asset that would, in the normal course of operations, be consumed or (inventory- converted to cash within 12 months after the last reporting date. perishable goods, Debtors and Cash) Public Funds All monies received by the municipality to perform the function allocated to them.
-Security Pledge, mortgage, cession or other form of collateral intended to secure the interests of the creditor SMME Small, medium and micro enterprises conducting business with the municipality End User A department within the municipality that directly interacts with a product, Department service, or system to perform their daily tasks or achieve their goals.
-Head of An officer of the municipality appointed by the municipal manager to manage Department a department within the municipality.
+Negotiable a loan certificate that is tradable on the capital market.
+Certificate Current asset An asset that would, in the normal course of operations, be consumed or converted to cash (inventory- within 12 months after the last reporting date. perishable goods, Debtors and Cash) Public Funds all monies received by the municipality to perform the function allocated to them.
+Security pledge, mortgage, cession or other form of collateral intended to secure the interests of the creditor SMME small, medium and micro enterprises conducting business with the municipality 1